CyrusWilkie/CyrusWilkie.github.io/aboutme.md

             <h3 class="card__title r-title"> Data Entry Operator - Jannali Covid Testing Clinic</h3>
           </header>
           <div class="card__content">
             <p>Worked at the Jannali Drive-Thru Covid-19 testing clinic during the Covid-19 pandemic.
-My resposibilities inlcuded collecting information from students upon their arrival to the clinic, entering information into the patient records of Jannali Doctors and coordinating with Laverty Pathology collectors, particularly providing orientation to collector who were new to the clinic.</p>
+My resposibilities inlcuded collecting information from patients upon their arrival to the clinic, entering information into the patient records of Jannali Doctors and coordinating with Laverty Pathology collectors, particularly providing orientation to collectors who were new to the clinic.</p>
           </div>
         </div>
       </div>